-Essential Question: What is the common good?
+Essential Question: What is MY WHY?

-While active monitoring and support of student progress continues to be an important element of all educational programming at the school, the extent and intensity of this activity is intentionally lessened during the junior as the student develops greater confidence and independence as a learner and greater personal maturity in all aspects of school life.
+While active monitoring and support of student progress continues to be an important element of all educational programming at the school, the extent and intensity of this activity is intentionally proportioned during the junior year as the student develops greater confidence and independence as a learner and greater personal maturity in all aspects of school life.

-The Dive program helps students to develop the skills and habits necessary to discover, cultivate and align with their “why”.
+The 11th-grade program helps students to develop the skills and habits necessary to discover, cultivate and align with their “why”.
 By providing opportunities that combine practical skill building and individualized experiences with honest self-reflection and personal discovery, students gain greater self-awareness and independence as they grow as learners and discover what matters to them.

-Elements of the Dive program include:
+Elements of the 11th-grade program include:

 - A professional skills workshop;

 - An opportunity to get hands-on experience in a field of the students choice in a two-day job shadow;

 - Participation in a mock job fair;

 - Outdoor experiences focusing on self-reflection and discovery;